 - 3.1.
 This Policy and its delivery is intended to be compatible with the following council policies and documents: - Tenancy Agreement a contract between a tenant and landlord setting out the legal terms and conditions of the tenancy. - Repairs and Maintenance Policy sets out how the Council will provide a repairs service to tenants.
 The Policy also sets out the tenants responsibilities for maintaining their home. - Vulnerable Adults' Housing Policy sets out how vulnerable adults, who access the Housing Service, are supported, signposted and referred to other organisations, when they require additional support. - Corporate Plan sets out the strategic direction the Council will take in relation to its powers, functions and responsibilities.
-The Plan includes a strategic aim to 'facilitate quality, choice and diversity in the housing market, assist in meeting housing need in Dartford and deliver high quality services to service users'. - Equality and Diversity Document Framework sets out how the Council will meet the Public Sector Equality Duty under the Equality Act 2010. - Whistleblowing Policy and Procedure sets out how the Council and its employees should raise serious concerns of improper activity about any aspect of service provision across the Council. - Safeguarding Policy sets out the Council's commitment to safeguard and promote the welfare of children and adults who come into contact with its services and activities. - 3.2.
+The Plan includes strategic ambitions to ensure all homes are well maintained; to provide a high quality and responsive housing service; and to strive for full compliance with the Regulator of Social Housing's consumer standards. - Equality and Diversity Document Framework sets out how the Council will meet the Public Sector Equality Duty under the Equality Act 2010. - Whistleblowing Policy and Procedure sets out how the Council and its employees should raise serious concerns of improper activity about any aspect of service provision across the Council. - Safeguarding Policy sets out the Council's commitment to safeguard and promote the welfare of children and adults who come into contact with its services and activities. - 3.2.
 This Policy and its delivery is also intended to be compatible with the following legislation: - Landlord and Tenant Act 1985, Section 11 the Council is required to carry out repairs as required to maintain homes.
-The Council will respond to and carry out repairs which are required to fix damp and mould. - Housing Act 2004, Housing Health and Safety Rating System (HHSRS) this system is used by local authorities to assess the condition of its stock and to ensure its housing meets the Decent Homes Standard.
+The Council will respond to and carry out repairs which are required to fix damp and mould. - Housing Act 2004, Housing Health and Safety Rating System (HHSRS) - this system is used by local authorities to assess the condition of its stock and to ensure its housing meets the Decent Homes Standard.

 - Housing Act 2004 Part 1 the Council must take into account the impact of health and safety hazards in housing on vulnerable occupants, including children, when deciding on the action to be taken by landlords to improve conditions. - Social Housing (Regulation) Act 2023 the Council must fix reported health and safety hazards, including damp and mould, within a strict timeframe. - Environmental Protection Act 1990 states that when the condition of a property causes someone to become ill or a sick person to deteriorate, the courts will normally be satisfied that it is prejudicial to health.
-Damp and mould are defects which are considered prejudicial to health. - Defective Premises Act 1972 the Council has a duty of care to carry out repairs, ensuring that all individuals who could be affected by relevant defects are reasonably safe from personal injury or damage to their property resulting from defects. - Home Standard (part of the Regulatory Standards) registered providers should provide a cost-effective repairs and maintenance service and meet all applicable statutory requirements that provide for the health and safety of all occupants. - Children Act 2004, Section 11 the Council has a duty to have regard to the need to safeguard and promote the welfare of children.
+Damp and mould are defects which are considered prejudicial to health. - Defective Premises Act 1972 the Council has a duty of care to carry out repairs, ensuring that all individuals who could be affected by relevant defects are reasonably safe from personal injury or damage to their property resulting from defects. - Safety and Quality Standard (part of the Regulatory Standards) - registered providers should provide a cost-effective repairs and maintenance service and meet all applicable statutory requirements that provide for the health and safety of all occupants. - Children Act 2004, Section 11 the Council has a duty to have regard to the need to safeguard and promote the welfare of children.